phannaly/laravel-helpers/readme.md

 This project is independently you don't need to install anything(composer) unless you want to contribute.

-Most of the code and logic extract from Laravel code base.
+Most of the code extract from Laravel codebase.

+## Requirements

+* PHP 7.0 or higher

 ## Setup